 What is breast cancer?
 Breast cancer starts in the tissue or ducts of the breast.
 Breast cancer cells may spread to other parts of the body, such as the liver, lung, and brain.

 What increases my risk for breast cancer?
-The cause of breast cancer is not known.
-The following may increase your risk:

 What are the signs and symptoms of breast cancer?